MaxHalford/sorobn/README.md

 Equality to one continuous value has zero probability under this model, except for a column fitted as a constant point mass.
 For numeric categories such as years or IDs, leave the variable discrete when equality frequencies matter.
 Nulls remain separate from numeric bins.
 Queries outside the fitted range have zero mass there.

-Each transformed cell contains a native `pd.Interval` value, exposing its `.left`, `.right`, and `.closed` properties.
+Each transformed non-missing cell contains a native `pd.Interval` value, exposing its `.left`, `.right`, and `.closed` properties.
 Pandas stores these intervals once in `.cat.categories` and uses compact integer codes per row.
-Empty bins remain in the categories; missing values use pandas' missing code `-1`.
-The ordered categorical dtype supports the final bin's inclusive right edge without changing or rounding any boundary.
+Empty bins remain in the categories, and `MISSING` is an explicit category rather than pandas' implicit missing code `-1`.

 `distribution()` returns probabilities indexed by interval categories for discretized targets, and `sample()` returns interval values, with categorical columns when returning a DataFrame. `probability()` interprets predicates in the original numeric units.
 Supplied discretizers and training data are copied. `fit()` relearns bin boundaries; `partial_fit()` fixes them after the first batch and rejects out-of-range values.
 Use explicit edges when the domain is known in advance.